A solid black angelfish in a planted tank with driftwood, tall grassy plants and pale gravel.

 Diet & Feeding Strategy

-Black Angelfish are omnivores.
-Base the diet on a quality angelfish pellet or flake with added carotenoids and vitamins, then rotate frozen or live foods (brine shrimp, daphnia, bloodworms, blackworms) for condition and breeding readiness.
-Include occasional veggie matter (spirulina flakes, blanched spinach) to round out micronutrients.
+Base the diet on a quality angelfish pellet or flake with added carotenoids and vitamins, then rotate frozen or live brine shrimp, daphnia, bloodworms, and blackworms for condition and breeding readiness.
+Include occasional veggie matter (spirulina flakes, blanched spinach).
+Feed adults 1–2× daily and juveniles 2–3× for growth, in portions finished in about 2 minutes.

 Compatibility & Tank Mates

-• Peaceful mid-to-upper community fish of similar size (e.g., larger tetras like black skirt/bleeding heart, lemon, or rummy-nose in established groups)
+• Suitable: peaceful mid-to-upper community fish of similar size (larger tetras like black skirt/bleeding heart, lemon, or rummy-nose), Corydoras catfish and smaller Hypancistrus plecos, calmer Rainbowfish; other angelfish are best raised together as juveniles.

 Breeding

-1. Pairing: It is often best to purchase a group of 6-8 young angelfish and allow them to form their own pairs naturally as they mature.
+1. Pairing: purchase a group of 6–8 young angelfish and let them form pairs naturally as they mature.

-3. Parental Care: The parents are typically very protective, fanning the eggs with their pectoral fins to provide oxygen and warding off any intruders.
-They will also remove any unfertilized or fungused eggs.
+3. Parental care: the parents fan the eggs for oxygen and remove any unfertilized or fungused eggs.

-4. Hatching: The eggs will hatch in 2-3 days, and the fry will become free-swimming about a week later.
-They can be fed newly hatched brine shrimp or other microscopic foods.
+4. Hatching: eggs hatch in 2–3 days, with fry free-swimming about a week later and ready for newly hatched brine shrimp.

 Beginner Checklist

-• [ ] Hardscape: driftwood/roots; plants: swords, Vallisneria, floaters
+• Hardscape and plants: driftwood/roots, swords, Vallisneria, floaters

-• [ ] Staple quality pellet/flake + frozen/live food rotation
+• Staple quality pellet/flake plus frozen/live food rotation

-• [ ] Dechlorinator and schedule for 25–40% weekly water changes
+• Dechlorinator and a 25–40% weekly water change schedule

-• [ ] Quarantine tub/tank with sponge filter for new arrivals
+• Quarantine tank with sponge filter for new arrivals

 Frequently Asked Questions